techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 ## Export app catalog as CSV

 As an admin, you can export the entire app catalog of your org from the Teams admin center.
-It can help you to coordinate app evaluation, availability, and more with admin and security teams.
+It can help you to coordinate with admin and security teams to evaluate apps, verify app availability, verify app status, and more.

 :::image type="content" source="media/export-app-catalog-csv2.png" alt-text="Screenshot showing the option to export the app catalog as a CSV file.":::